Howley Hall 316

 Ph.D. - Brown University

-Dr. Anthony (Tony) Affigne is a senior professor in PC’s political science department and Black studies program, and a core faculty member in Latin American and Latina/o Studies.
-He has been a member of the American Political Science Association for more than three decades, and was principal founder of the political science subfield on Race, Ethnicity, and Politics, established in 1995.
+Dr. Anthony (Tony) Affigne is a senior professor in PC’s Political Science Department, interim chair of the Department of Black Studies, and a core faculty member in Latin American and Latina/o Studies.
+He has been a member of the American Political Science Association for more than three decades and was principal founder of the political science subfield on Race, Ethnicity, and Politics, established in 1995.
 His research on Latino, Black, and Asian American politics, environmental parties and policy, and the early history of political science, has been published in the US and abroad.

 Area(s) of Expertise: